Crossover Behavior in the Packing and Assembly of Multivalent Lock-and-Key Colloids: Results and Discussion

-\textit{Densest Packings.---}Similar to previous work~\cite{Chen2013}, we perform a continuous change in the shape of our particles.
-We compute putative densest packings for each of the five families of particles at $100$ different dimpling amounts $f\in[0,1]$ per family; see Fig.\ \ref{fig:DPTrend}.
-In all cases, for small $f \approx 0$, particles pack most densely into FCC lattices, like hard spheres.
-For slightly larger values $f \leq f_{D\!P}^*$, all particle types pack like soft spheres~\cite{Damasceno2012a} into the BCC structure, as shown in left insets of Fig.\ \ref{fig:DPTrend}.
-At these values of $f$, the dimples become increasingly filled by adjacent particles with decreasing system size, allowing denser and denser packings without the need for global structural rearrangement.
+In all cases, for small $f \approx 0$, particles pack most densely into FCC lattices, like hard spheres~\cite{Hales2005}.
+For slightly larger values $f \leq f_{D\!P}^*$, all particle types pack like soft spheres~\cite{Damasceno2012a} into a BCT structure.
+This transition from FCC to BCT packing structures stems from a new contact between particles upon dimpling, dimple-sphere contact, in addition to sphere-sphere contact.
+The dimple-sphere contact reduces the contact distance between neighboring particles.
+This results in a BCT structure with $\alpha = \beta \neq \gamma$, where $\alpha$, $\beta$, and $\gamma$ are lattice distances.
+The transition from FCC to BCT structures occurs almost instantaneously with dimpling, and is captured in our analytic densest packing calculations.
+We represent this with a single continuous curve in our analytic calculations in Figs.\ \ref{fig:P2N_compare}-\ref{fig:P6N_compare}.
+However, in numerical putative densest packing calculations, the particles pack in the FCC structure until a large enough dimpling amount due to local frustrations.
+At these values of $f$, the dimples become increasingly filled by adjacent particles with decreasing system volume, allowing denser packings without the need for global structural rearrangement.